Dr. Silber Explains

 Infertile couples from all over the world come to St. Louis, Missouri, to chase their dream, because Dr. Sherman Silber and his team are simply the best there is.

-Take a look at this graph showing live baby rate per egg with mini-IVF compared to conventional ovarian stimulation.
-The baby rate per egg is 4 to 5 times greater with mini-IVF at any given age.
+Take a look at this graph showing live baby rate per egg with Mini-IVF compared to conventional ovarian stimulation.
+The baby rate per egg is 4 to 5 times greater with Mini-IVF at any given age.
 Even at older ages, the baby rate per egg is four to five times higher than with high dose hyperstimulation.
+Please note, we use now use Mini-IVF for all patients, good prognosis and poor because at any age the baby rate per egg is 4-5 times higher.

 Improvements in Embryo Culture